 Nonviolent peacekeeping is a common vision that has flowed through Gandhi, Maude Roydon, Badshah Khan and so many others.
 It has occurred and recurred to enough people for generations that now many focus their lives and resources on making it real.

-David, Mel and their fellow founders constituted Nonviolent Peaceforce in the 2002 Convening Event in Surajkund, India with peace advocates from 49 countries in attendance.
+David, Mel, Mary Lou, and their fellow founders constituted Nonviolent Peaceforce in the 2002 Convening Event in Surajkund, India with peace advocates from 49 countries in attendance.
 One year later, in fall 2003, Nonviolent Peaceforce had its first team in Sri Lanka.